getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

   'workflowMode': "workflowMode_example", // String | The workflow status.
 Set to live for inactive workflows or draft for draft workflows.
 Active workflows cannot be edited.
   'workflowName': "workflowName_example" // String | The name of the workflow that the transition belongs to.
 };
-apiInstance.cloudidRestApi3WorkflowTransitionsTransitionIdPropertiesDelete(cloudid, transitionId, opts, (error, data, response) => {
+apiInstance.workflowTransitionsTransitionIdPropertiesDelete(cloudid, transitionId, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {